sekardharani/angular/README.md

     * Component contain logic for views, data, view design ( HTML )
     * All components must be registered with root module

+6. Directives

+    * Directive are elements which change the apperance, behavior of the DOM elements
+    * 3 types of directive available in angular
+      * Components directive
+      * structural directive
+      * Attribute directive